Continuous dependence on the coefficients for a class of non-autonomous evolutionary equations: Examples

 In view of Theorem \ref{thm:Solution_theory}, we also need the following result: \begin{Prop} Let $H$ be a Hilbert space, $\nu>0$ and $\s B\colon D(\s B)\subseteqq L_\nu^2(\R;H)\to L_\nu^2(\R;H)$ densely defined, closed, linear with $0\in \rho(\s B)$.
 Assume that $\tau_h\s B=\s B\tau_h$ for all $h\in \R$ on $D(\s B)$, where $\tau_h \in L(L_\nu^2(\R;H))$ with $\tau_h f\coloneqq f(\cdot+h)$.
-Then $\partial_0^{-1}\s B^{-1} = \s B^{-1}\partial_0^{-1}$. \end{Prop} \begin{proof} For $h\in\R\setminus\{0\}$ and $u\in L_\nu^2(\R;H)$, we have
+Then $\partial_0^{-1}(\s B)^{-1} = (\s B)^{-1}\partial_0^{-1}$. \end{Prop} \begin{proof} For $h\in\R\setminus\{0\}$ and $u\in L_\nu^2(\R;H)$, we have

-Now, since $\partial_0^{-1}u\in D(\partial_0)$ and $\s B^{-1}$ is continuous the right-hand-side converges to $\s B^{-1}u$ as $h\to 0$.
-Thus, the left-hand side is bounded, weak compactness of $L_\nu^2$ now implies that the left-hand side converges weakly, the limit equals $\partial_0 \s B^{-1}\partial_0^{-1}u$.
+Now, since $\partial_0^{-1}u\in D(\partial_0)$ and $(\s B)^{-1}$ is continuous the right-hand-side converges to $(\s B)^{-1}u$ as $h\to 0$.
+Thus, the left-hand side is bounded, weak compactness of $L_\nu^2$ now implies that the left-hand side converges weakly, the limit equals $\partial_0 (\s B)^{-1}\partial_0^{-1}u$.
 The assertion follows. \end{proof} Now, from $\partial_0^{-1}(\s A+1)^{-1} = (\s A+1)^{-1}\partial_0^{-1}$ and $0\in \rho(\partial_0)\cap\rho(\s A+1)$ it follows that $\partial_0(\s A+1)=(\s A+1)\partial_0$, see e.g.~\cite[p.
 56]{Picard}, \cite[Lemma 1.1.1]{Waurick2011}.

 In order to show a continuous dependence result on the coefficients, we need to warrant the compactness condition for the operator $\s A$ in Theorem \ref{thm:basic_conv_thm}.
 For higher dimensions, the nullspace of the operator $\s A$ discussed in this section is infinite-dimensional.
 Thus, if we want to apply Theorem \ref{thm:basic_conv_thm}, we have to consider the reduced operator $\iota_N^*\s A\iota_N$, where $\iota_N \colon N(\s A)^\bot \to L_{\nu}^2(\R;L^2(\Omega)\oplus L^2(\Omega)^n)$ is the canonical embedding from the orthogonal complement of the nullspace of $\s A$ into $L_{\nu}^2(\R;L^2(\Omega)\oplus L^2(\Omega)^n)$.
-The latter procedure of course is not needed, if we restrict ourselves to the one-dimensional case.
-In that case $\s A$ is a (maximal monotone) restriction of $ $, if one assumes \eqref{eq:AisMaxMon}. \begin{Sa} Let $\nu>0$.
-Assume that $\Omega$ is a bounded, open interval, let \eqref{eq:AisMaxMon} be satisfied, and let $\left(\s M_k\right)_k$ be a sequence of causal operators in $L_\nu^2(\R;L^2(\Omega)\oplus L^2(\Omega))$ converging in the weak operator topology such that the sequence has bounded commutators with $\partial_0$.
+The latter procedure of course is not needed, if we restrict ourselves to the one-dimensional case: \begin{Sa} Let $\nu>0$.
+Assume that $\Omega$ is a bounded, open interval, and let $\left(\s M_k\right)_k$ be a sequence of causal operators in $L_\nu^2(\R;L^2(\Omega)\oplus L^2(\Omega))$ converging in the weak operator topology such that the sequence has bounded commutators with $\partial_0$.
 If, in addition, there exists $c>0$ such that

 then

 in $L_\nu^2(\R;L^2(\Omega)^2)$. \end{Sa} \begin{proof} For the proof note that the Hilbert space $D(\partial_1)\oplus D(\partial_1)=D(\grad)\oplus D(\dive)=H_1(\Omega)^2$ is compactly embedded into $L_2(\Omega)^2$.
 Moreover, the validity of the conditions in Theorem \ref{thm:basic_conv_thm} are easily checked with the help of Theorem \ref{thm:a_maxmon} and Proposition \ref{prop:comm_with}.
 Thus, Theorem \ref{thm:basic_conv_thm} applies. \end{proof}